blog-banner

 10 Examples of Intergenerational Homes

 As time passed, single-family homes became the norm and the tradition of living between several generations on the same property was lost, at least in the West.
-However, nowadays, there is a certain upswing in the popularity of intergenerational (or multigenerational) homes.
+However, in recent years, there's been a certain upswing in the popularity of intergenerational (or multigenerational) homes.

-There isn't a unique type of intergenerational home.
-There is something for everyone's preferences.
+There isn't just one singular type of intergenerational home either.
+To the contrary, there is something for everyone's needs and preferences.
 Here are a few examples:

 • A home with a separate apartment in the basement